Last Updated on August 28, 2023 by Maggie McKneely

 At this point, my mom and I were both completely stuffed and happy.
 But then the harpist struck up a new chord and the tune of the Happy Birthday song came floating down the hallway.
 The waiters appeared armed with special desserts for each table celebrating a birthday.
 Turns out we weren’t the only ones there for that.
 The way the wait staff recognized the celebrations all at once was a more elegant and unintrusive way to make people feel special than to sing to each table!

 Critics say the Willard has the best afternoon tea in DC, and now I understand why.
-If you’re planning a for a special occasion, or just feel like living out your dreams of being royalty for a day, I highly recommend afternoon tea at the Willard!
+If you’re planning a special occasion, or just feel like living out your dreams of being royalty for a day, I highly recommend afternoon tea at the Willard!

 The Willard only serves afternoon tea in DC on Saturday and Sunday, between 1-4 PM.
 Reservations are required – you can make them here.
+If you’re visiting DC to see the cherry blossoms, be sure to check the Willard’s special cherry blossom tea.

 Spending Christmas in DC?
 Be sure to see The Willard’s holiday decorations!